ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 ## Package Installation

 You can install this library using [NuGet](https://www.nuget.org/packages/MyTested.AspNetCore.Mvc.Universe) into your test project (or reference it directly in your `.csproj` file).
-Currently **MyTested.AspNetCore.Mvc** is fully compatible with ASP.NET Core MVC 2.2.0 and all older versions available on the official NuGet feed.
+Currently **MyTested.AspNetCore.Mvc** is fully compatible with ASP.NET Core MVC 3.1.0 and all older versions available on the official NuGet feed.

 ```powershell
 Install-Package MyTested.AspNetCore.Mvc.Universe
 ```

 This package will include all available assertion methods in your test project, including ones for authentication, database, session, caching and more.
 If you want only the MVC related features, install `MyTested.AspNetCore.Mvc`.
-If you want to use the completely **FREE** and **UNLIMITED** version of the library, install only `MyTested.AspNetCore.Mvc.Lite` and no other package.
 Additionally, if you prefer, you can be more specific by including only some of the packages:

  - `MyTested.AspNetCore.Mvc.Configuration` - Contains setup and assertion methods for configurations
  - `MyTested.AspNetCore.Mvc.Controllers` - Contains setup and assertion methods for controllers